 Marsh Mill Windmill – Open Days in 2018

-Marsh Mill Windmill will be reopening on Saturday 31 March for the 2018 season.
+Marsh Mill Windmill is open from March for the 2018 season.

-Join us every weekend from Easter until early November, from 11am to 3pm for tours, activities, arts and more.
+Join the Friends every weekend from Easter until early November, from 11am to 3pm for tours, activities, arts and more.

 Admission to the Mill is £2.00 per adult, (£1.00 for children) and £3.50 for a family ticket.
 Admission price includes a tour, kiddies activities and exhibitions.